 The Environmental Department and the Environment Subcommittee work closely with relevant teams, organizations and international initiatives while holding every business unit and department accountable for their environmental impacts.

-In each business department, we appointed a person in charge of environmental issues to coordinate with the Environmental Department on a wide range of environment-related measures, including strategy formulation, implementation and risk management.
+In each business department, we appointed a person in charge of environmental issues to coordinate with the Environmental Department on a wide range of environment-related activities, including strategy formulation, implementation and risk management.

 Group-wide implementation systems and reporting lines are structured so as to escalate to the Sustainability Committee, which further analyses any crucial decisions and reports directly to the Board of Directors.